gvwilson/thirdbit/fiction/in-heck/index.md

 As he reached for a branch of the cottonwood Dockety asked, "What are you going to tell Miz Roo?"

-"Dunno yet,"
+"Dunno yet."
-Gumption grunted.
+Gumption grunted
-A sharp pain stabbed his side as he pulled himself up into the tree.
+at the sharp pain in his side as he pulled himself up into the tree.

 </section>